croxton/Stash/README.md

 * Register variables from the $_POST, $_GET and uri segment arrays
 * Save variables to the database for persistent storage across page loads
 * Set variable scope (user or global)
-* Fully parse tags contained within a Stash tag pair, so Stash saves the rendered output
+* Parse tags contained within a Stash tag pair, so Stash saves the rendered output
+* Individual control of parse depth, variable and conditional parsing when parsing tagdata
-* Use contexts to namespace groups of variables and help organise your code
+* Use contexts to namespace related groups of variables and help organise your code
+* save related form field values as a persistent 'bundle' of variables for efficient retrieval
+* set, get append and prepend lists (multidimensional variables) - including Matrix and Playa data
+* determine the order, sort, limit and offset when retrieving a list
+* apply text tranformations and parsing to retrieved variables and lists
-* Advanced uses: partial page caching, form field persistence, template partials/viewModel pattern implementation
+* Advanced uses: partial/full page caching, form field persistence, template partials/viewModel pattern implementation

 ## Installation